 To reinstall a currently installed TemplateVM, see here.

-These are templates which ITL is responsible for building and releasing updates for.
+These are the templates ITL builds and releases updates for.
 ITL guarantees that the binary updates are compiled from exactly the same source code as we publish.

 Community Supported templates